OtisPresley/control4-mediaplayer/README.md

   - platform: control4_mediaplayer
     host: 192.168.1.50
     port: 8750
-    amplifier_size: 8
-    zones:
-      - channel: 1
+    channel: 1
     name: Great Room
-      - channel: 2
-        name: Kitchen
+    ...
 ```

 1. Change `platform: control4-mediaplayer` → `platform: control4_mediaplayer` (underscore).
 2. Restart Home Assistant.
-Your existing devices will be created under the new domain.
+Your existing devices will be created in the UI under the integration.

 > ⚠️ This method is intended only as a **bridge**.
-> The recommended approach is to delete the YAML and re-add zones through the **UI Config Flow**, which generates **unique IDs** and registers your devices/entities properly in HA.
+> The recommended approach is to delete the YAML and re-add zones through the **UI via the integration**, which generates **unique IDs** and registers your devices/entities properly in HA.

 Once you confirm your devices exist in the UI, you can safely remove the YAML block from `configuration.yaml`.